zeinabkalanaki/AlgorithmComplexity-BigO/README.md

 ## 💡 Logarithmic time complexity or O(log n):
  > An algorithm that runs in logarithmic time is more efficient and more scalable than an algorithm that runs in linear or quadratic time.
 Supposed that we have an array of sorted number from one to ten and we want to find the number ten.
 One way to find the ten is to iterate over this array using a four loop going forward until we find the ten.
 This is called the linear search because it runs in linear time in the worst case scenario.
 In other word, if the number we're looking for is at the end of our array we have to inspect every cell in this array to find the target number so the more items we have the longer this operation is going to take.
 So the run time of this algorithm increases linearly and in direct proportion with the size of our array.
  >
- > But when we use binary search, the time complexity of the algoritem becomes logarithmic, which is so faster than linear one.
+ > But when we use binary search, the time complexity of the algorithm becomes logarithmic, which is so faster than linear one.
  > Assume that there is a sorted array and we're going to look for the number one

  ![image](https://user-images.githubusercontent.com/45565026/200105226-e1796ba4-6619-43db-aab3-f09ffd662322.png)